aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/update-chart-propreties/_index.md

 > **Note:** Only the fields you need to change have to be supplied.
 Omitted properties retain their existing values.

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Charts/PostWorksheetChart) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Charts/PostWorksheetChart" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.